lukekarrys/nodesummit/slides.md

 - Single page app (**SPA**)
 - App is served by **Node**
 - Built on a **Node API**
+- Just an **API Client**
 - Deployed to **Azure**

 [![node](images/node.png)](http://nodejs.org/) [![azure](images/azure.png)](http://windowsazure.com)

 Notes:
 - Node API + client is all one language, makes developers more productive
-- App is just an API client
+- App as an API client is important because it serves as a sanity check to make sure we are properly separating concerns.
+It also allows us to plan for the future as we could have multiple clients and cross-service apps.
 - An app to help agents/assistants/artists/managers collaborate on all aspects of routing a tour around the world